hexive/sunpaper/README.md

 ## Features

 - [x] Changes wallpaper based on the sun location where you are
-- [x] Day/night wallpaper with 3 additional transitions for each sunrise/sunset
+- [x] Sets day/night wallpaper with 3 additional transitions for each sunrise/sunset
 - [x] 4 wallpaper themes to choose from (source: Apple Big-Sur)
 - [x] Darkmode trigger to run external script at day/night
 - [ ] FOSS wallpaper themes